 If you’re an adult interested in invisible braces, you’re probably wondering what the difference is between ClearCorrect vs Invisalign.

 First of all, you can congratulate yourself for wading through the seemingly endless options out there and narrowing it down.
-And secondly, you’ve chosen well, as ClearCorrect and Invisalign both come highly recommended by dentists, especially compared to at-home brands, which the American Dental Association warns against.
+And secondly, you’ve chosen well, as ClearCorrect and Invisalign both come highly recommended by dentists, especially compared to at-home brands.

 But how do you choose between the two?
 They seem so similar, yet there must be some differences, or otherwise, what would be the point in both options existing?